centrica-engineering/nucleus-docs/docs/components/ns-pill.md

 A `yellow` pill is used to draw attention to an offer of promotional message.

-A `red` or `green-light` pill can be used to drawing attention to important customer information or notification.
-For example, within a dashboard context, red can be used to indicate an ‘expired’ item and green to indicate a ‘new’ item or ‘success’.
+A `red` or `lime` pill can be used to drawing attention to important customer information or notification.
+For example, within a dashboard context, `red` can be used to indicate an ‘expired’ item and `lime` to indicate a ‘new’ item or `forest` for ‘success’.

+There are a range of colours to choose from (see the specifications below).
+Try to use those that are consistent with existing usage, and relevant to subject (eg. Orange for Hive products).

 ## Usage